-The three pillars of sustainability environment (E), social (S) and responsible corporate governance (G) form the basis of every investment decision. ).
-This is done at several levels in the investment process linking traditional financial analysis with ESG analysis.
+The three pillars of sustainability that form the basis of every investment decision stand for environment (E), social (S) and responsible corporate governance (G).
+ESG objectives are achieved by linking traditional financial analysis with ESG analysis at several levels of the investment process.